The architecture of production

 Factors of production

 In a production process, factors of production, resources, or inputs are used to produce outputs, i.e. goods and services.
 There are four basic resources or factors of production: land, labor, capital, and the capability to apply these efficiently.
-Materials and energy are considered secondary factors in classical economics because they are derived from land, labour, and capital.
+Materials and energy are considered secondary factors in classical economics because they are derived from land, labor, and capital.
 These primary factors facilitate production but neither become part of the product (as with raw materials) nor become significantly transformed by the production process (as with fuel used to power machinery).
-In my rendering, I use the term production enablers to delineate differences from classical economics.
-Production enablers look like this:
+In my rendering, I use a different term - power - to delineate differences from classical economics and connect to engineering concepts.
+In the context of production, power looks like this:

 Production and capabilities